 What is an intranet?
-Is an extremely common question, and one that’s been doing the rounds for at least a couple of decades.
+It’s an extremely common question, and one that’s been doing the rounds for at least a couple of decades.
 Perhaps the question still needs asking because what defines an intranet has changed over the years.

-In the most basic sense, today’s intranet platforms are a combination of productivity, internal communication, and collaboration tools.
-Whether teams are office-bound or remote working, a company intranet enables employees to communicate, easily access company information, and work from a central digital workplace, regardless of their working location (i.e. office-based or working remotely) while improving the digital employee experience.
+The most obvious intranet definition is this: intranet platforms are a combination of productivity, internal communication, and collaboration tools that enable employees to communicate, easily access company information, and work from a central digital workplace, regardless of their working location (i.e. office-based or working remotely) while improving the digital employee experience.

 What’s the difference between an employee intranet vs the internet?

 The original intranet sites of yesteryear were very tied down to a company’s internal network – no one outside of that network could get to it.

-The Internet – with a capital “I” – is a system of global, interconnected networks that can be accessed by the public from anywhere.
+The Internet – traditionally stylised with a capital “I” – is a system of global, interconnected networks that can be accessed by the public from anywhere.

 The confusion between the two definitions often lies in the fact that many modern intranet platforms are accessible via the internet.
 But they are still, for all intents and purposes, restricted to a group of users, who need a valid username and password to gain access.

 What are the types of intranet?
 Cloud vs self-hosted

-In essence, there are two main types of intranet – those that are hosted in the cloud, and those that are hosted within an organisation’s infrastructure.
+In essence, there are two main types of intranet software – those that are hosted in the cloud, and those that are hosted within an organisation’s infrastructure.